Prenda

 - Research how students, parents and teachers track progress currently.

-- Interview students parents and teachers to ensure all needs are met.
+- Interview students, parents, and teachers to ensure all needs are met.

 - Hand off designs to engineers.
 Discuss design changes with engineers as needs arise.